Rmendez1812/SocialNetworkAPI/README.md

 1. Description
 2. Technologies Used
 3. Installation
-4. Usage
-5. License
-6. Testing Instructions
+4. Testing Instructions
-7. User Story
+5. User Story
-8. Questions

 # Technologies Used: